Introduction – What is Terrorism

 Furthermore, the enforcement of law and order, and the provision of swift justice must be ensured.
 Any compromise on this would result in terrorist activities.

-Also, the provision of health care services at grass-root levels will considerably mitigate the intensity of terrorism from the country.
+Also, the provision of health care services at grass-root levels will considerably mitigate the intensity of terrorism in the country.

 Apart from these, the role of religious scholars and media is crucial in this regard.
 Ulamas/religious scholars must condemn terrorism in Friday’s sermons.
 Moreover, they must present the true picture and interpretations of Islamic teachings on killing and harming others.
 The media should also play an active role in highlighting the evil motives of our enemies.
 It should advocate for people to unite against terrorists.